pantheon-systems/documentation/source/content/guides/composer-convert-from-empty.md

 <Partial file="drupal-9/upgrade-site-requirements-from-empty.md" />

-- You have no Continous Integration setup or you don't need it anymore.
+- You have not set up Continous Integration or you no longer need it.

 ## Before You Begin